SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%pockets incin, wii fit, 4e, paisy`
   - Aliases: pocket, setpocket, sppockets, profilepockets

-- **%poll** `<options> <question>`
+- **%poll** `<question>`
   - Info: **Slash version available.** Creates a poll for Users to vote on with reactions.
-Specify the amount of options with a number, between 2 and 5.
-Sends a button which, if you click it opens a modal for you to type the choices into.
+Sends a button which, if you click it opens a modal for you to type the choices into, minimum of 2 and maximum of 10 choices available.
-  - Example: `%poll 3 What is your favorite Ice Cream?`
+  - Example: `%poll What is your favorite Ice Cream?`

 - **%profile** `<@user: Optional>`
   - Info: **Slash version available.** Gets you the profile of the mentioned User, if you dont specify a User, this will get your own.